mukhtar-github/beginners-guide-to-react/README.md

 // console output - App: render end
 ```

-Then React calls our child to start rendering of that child. *One thing that I want to stress here is that we're creating our element which includes creating the child right here.*
+Then React calls our child to start rendering of that child. *One thing that I want to stress here is that we're creating our element which includes creating the child right here.* You'll notice that we get to this - *console.log('%cApp: render end', 'color: MediumSpringGreen')* line of code before we start rendering the child. *The important thing to remember here is that just because you create a React element, doesn't mean that React element's function is going to get called, because you're not calling the function, React is.*

 ```javascript
 const element = (